 Able to cushion against damage, protect from infective agents, regulate body temperature, and allow us to sense our environment; a healthy dermis and epidermis are essential for us to survive and thrive.
 With its powerful cutaneous effects, the endocannabinoid system supports its healthy function.

 A review published in Dermatology Online Journal called “Cannabinoids in Dermatology” found that products containing cannabinoids may confer remedial benefits for a range of skin issues.
-While noting, as most articles do, the need for larger-scale and controlled trials, the authors believe this compound could be a viable treatment for a variety of skin conditions and complaints.
+While noting, as most articles do, the need for larger-scale and controlled trials, the authors believe this compound could benefit the skin.

 Cannabidiol (CBD) and the skin